He Rides Tall: Plot

-It's the last day on the job for Marshal Morg Rocklin who plans to get married.
-The new Marshal is due in town the next day.
+It is the last day on the job for Marshal Morg Rocklin who plans to get married.
+The new marshal is due in town the next day.
 Unfortunately, a bunch of troublemakers are in town.
-Among them is rancher Joshua McCloud's no-good son who's bringing in a herd of cattle for sale.
+Among them is rancher Joshua McCloud's no-good son who is bringing in a herd of cattle for sale.
 Immature, spoiled and quick tempered, the McCloud boy gets into an argument with his cowhands in the saloon and shoots one dead.
-The Marshal tries to arrest McCloud's son who draws on the lawman and gets killed.
-Postponing his wedding, the Marshal rides out to break the sad news to old rancher McCloud who has recently taken a young gold-digger wife.
+The marshal tries to arrest McCloud's son who draws on the lawman and gets killed.
+Postponing his wedding, the marshal rides out to break the sad news to old rancher McCloud who has recently taken a young gold-digger wife.
 The old man drinks too much lately.
-The Marshal fears the worst for his meeting with the old rancher who doesn't yet know that his son was killed.
-To make matters worse, Bart Thorne, the McClouds' head ranch boss hates the Marshal and wants him dead.
+The marshal fears the worst for his meeting with the old rancher.
+To make matters worse, Bart Thorne, the McClouds' head ranch boss hates the marshal and wants him dead.